jsmarble/YNAB.Rest/README.md

 This is a new project.
 There are plenty of opportunities for improvement.

 ### What Works
-GET Budgets, Accounts, Categories, Transactions.
+GET Budgets, Accounts, Categories, Transactions
 POST/PUT Transactions

 ### What Needs To Be Done